HYPOPRESSIVES FOR IMPROVED ATHLETIC PERFORMANCE

 Improvements in explosive strength

 Athletes who use Hypopressive techniques in their training notice a rebalance of muscular tensions, especially a decrease in tension in the posterior chain.
 This improves movement quality making the athletes more efficient.
 In addition, the movements from Hypopressive exercises create new neuronal circuits that activate much faster and thus improve muscular reactivity.
 The increase in resting tone of the pelvic floor and abdominals improves force transfer through the core thus increasing explosive strength.

 Increases in anaerobic capacity by increasing metabolism by up to 15%

 This improvement is related to the previous one.
 The increase in EPO from the hypoxic effect of the exercises helps increase anaerobic capacity.
 With the improvements in the athlete’s vascular profile, the body has more oxygen and an increased anaerobic threshold.
 The body is better able to metabolize lactic acid in aerobic conditions thus it takes longer for lactic acid to accumulate.

-Improvements in the capacity to properly manage intra-abdominal pressure thus decreasing risk of hernias/organ prolapse
+Improvements in the capacity to properly manage intra-abdominal pressure thus decreasing the risk of hernias/organ prolapse

 Although this information is based on a small sample of athletes with no control groups, the improvements are certainly noteworthy and will stimulate more studies.
-From these results, it seems important to incorporate Hypopressives into training plans of athletes looking to stay injury free and improve performance.
+From these results, it seems important to incorporate Hypopressives into the training plans of athletes looking to stay injury-free and improve performance.